mhaidarhanif/rewinds-legacy/app/models/README.md

-# Modeling
+# Models

 Data is our own data modeling that could retrieve the data from either internal or external source.
+To be used with the `graphql` if necessary.